nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 The *UI* component, which originally only handles the display of flashcards, now needs to handle the display for scoring history as well.

-The following sequence diagram shows how the UI switches display from flashcards to score history and vice versa.
+The following sequence diagram shows how the UI switches display from flashcards to score history.
+The mechanism of switching UI display the other way around is similar.

 ![HistoryUiSequenceDiagram](images/HistoryUiSequenceDiagram.png)